Standard and Process

 Vendor Certifications/Attestations for Information Security

 Some purchases or contracts involving University data require an initial and an on-going review of the vendor/supplier certification or attestation of compliance or security controls.
 See the Vendor/Supplier Management standard.
+The following are examples of certifications/attestations:

 For your review of the vendor/supplier certification or attestation, you can refer to the SOC/SSAE18 review template for what to review.
 If you have information security questions, Request an Information Security Consultation.